whiteribbonalliance/dashboard-api/README.md

 5. If there's more than one response included in the data, add the question that relates to it inside `config.json` at `questions`.
 6. At `parent_categories` use the example data structure to build a list of categories.
 This is a list of parent-categories and each parent-category can include a list of sub-categories.
+In the case that there is no hierarchy of categories, create a parent category with `code` as `NA` and include the categories as its sub-categories.

 ## PMNCH - Azure deployment